Corvirtus Blog

 Written by Tom DeCotiis | Sep 22, 2015 11:59:02 PM

-One of the comments on my last blog, If Employees Don’t Believe; Customers Won’t Believe, was something to the effect of: “So how do you close the gap?”
+One of the comments on my last blog, If Employees Don’t Believe; Customers Won’t Believe, was something to the effect of: “So how do you close the culture gap?”
 Good question.
-To set the stage for an answer, I need to point out a fact that 40 years of experience has taught me; if there is one sure-thing about company leaders it is this: Most of them don’t know jack about culture.
+To set the stage for an answer, I need to point out a fact that 40 years of experience has taught me; if there is one sure thing about company leaders it is this: Most of them don’t know jack about culture.

 That’s too bad as the knowledge for understanding, building, and changing cultures is really deep and available to all.
 While I am not the first one to make either point, culture may be the only aspect of enterprise leadership (e.g., strategy, branding, marketing, and finance) where academia has set the pace for useful discovery.
 Given what practitioners so often lament – a weak or wrong culture – this missing tool is a significant loss.
 This shortcoming is given perspective when you think about what culture is: The shared values, beliefs, and mindsets that determine the thinking and behavior of a group.